cyfn-project/cyfn/README.md

 # `cyfn`

-`cyfn` is a low-level, high-power scraping engine built in Nim, backed by C, and designed to be embedded, scripted, and deployed like a digital scalpel.
+**cyfn** is a low-level, high-power scraping engine built in Nim, backed by C, and designed to be embedded, scripted, and deployed like a digital scalpel.

+Think of it as _Metasploit for scraping_: extract data with surgical precision using XPath, a native C core, and a fast, zero-boilerplate CLI.

 ---

 ## Core Principles

+- **C-first.**
-* **C-first.** The heart of `cyfn` is written in pure C using `libxml2`, `libxslt`, and `boehm-gc`.
+  The core is written in pure C using `libxml2`, `libxslt`, and `boehm-gc`.
 It builds cleanly, links anywhere, and runs everywhere.

-* **Nim-powered CLI.** Use Nim as a control layer: light, fast, embeddable, expressive.
+- **Nim-powered CLI.**
+  The CLI is built in Nim: light, expressive, portable, and _fast_.

-* **Lua scripting (coming soon).** Drop into a REPL, run Lua scripts, call native C scrape functions — all without leaving the terminal.
+- **Lua scripting (coming soon).**
+  Drop into a REPL, run Lua scripts, and call `cyfn_scrape()` natively.

-* **Designed to embed.** The plan is to allow 'scriptability' through Python, Lua, Scheme - anything that speaks `cdecl`.
+- **Designed to embed.**
+  The goal is full `cdecl` exposure: Python, Lua, Scheme — whatever you speak, `cyfn` will listen.

 ---